(4 min read)

 Every company wants healthy employees.
 Unfortunately, a lot of those same employees are stressed out, tired, busy, and struggling.
 They were dealing with too much on their plates before the pandemic, and now they have even more to focus on.
 But you can help them succeed at having better physical and mental health.
 With preventative screenings and company wellness programs, you can help your valued workers stay healthy, focus on quality care, and get needed treatment, too.

-As the COVID-19 case numbers start to slowly fall in many areas of the country, health care systems are encouraging patients to come in for the care they may have neglected during the early days of the pandemic, as well as preventative screenings designed to catch problems before they start.
+As the COVID-19 case numbers continue to fall in many areas of the country, health care systems are encouraging patients to come in for the care they may have neglected, as well as preventative screenings designed to catch problems before they start.
 Hospitals and health systems are starting campaigns to ask people to seek out the care they need, and not put it off over fears of the coronavirus.
 You may want to consider joining in on a wellness or screening campaign or starting one at your workplace, to help your employees understand that you care about their well-being.

 Healthcare and Wellness Needs Haven't Gone Away